 Each hazard marker is comprised of a cement base, a braided nylon length of rope, and a floating marker (see picture below).
 During the boating season, the floating markers will be Transport Canada (TC) approved hazard buoys (see picture below).
-Outside of the boating season, the hazard buoys will be replaced with a winter marker made from a 16-inch section of 2”x4” painted white – preventing the buoys from being damaged over the winter conditions on the lake.
-Our goal is to have the normal hazard buoys installed at least a week before the May long weekend, and replaced with the winter markers no sooner than the week after the Thanksgiving long weekend.
+Outside of the boating season, the hazard buoys will be replaced with a winter marker made from a 16-inch section of 2”x4” painted white plus a white sealed 4L plastic jug – preventing the buoys from being damaged over the winter conditions on the lake.
+Our goal is to have the normal hazard buoys installed on or before the May long weekend, and replaced with the winter markers on after the Thanksgiving long weekend.
 Each time the buoys are installed or removed, the location of the hazard bases will be validated against the published GPS locations, and relocated if required.
 This is necessary as there are several conditions that could cause the hazard base to move over the course of a season.
 A communication will be issued each time the hazard buoys are installed or removed, consisting of a posting on our website and an email to all Bob Lake property owners that the BLA has a record of.

 Hazard Marker cement base with rope and winter marker